RedCoast: A Lightweight Tool to Automate Distributed Training of LLMs on Any GPU/TPUs: Automatic Model Parallelism for LLMs

-By observing the tensor computations in transformer architectures, specifically within feed-forward and attention layers, we get some heuristic insights in terms of inter-device communication.
-For feed-forward layers, given the nature of matrix multiplication, dividing two matrices along different dimensions is expected to require less inter-device communication than if they are divided along a same dimension.
+Based on the observation above, we get heuristic insights in terms of inter-device communication on the transformer architecture, specifically within feed-forward and attention layers.
+For feed-forward layers, given the nature of matrix multiplication, dividing two consecutive matrices along different dimensions is expected to require less inter-device communication than if they are divided along a same dimension.
 For the attention layers, the output matrix $O$ is multiplied with each of the $Q, K, V$ matrices, so the matrix $O$ should be splitted along a dimension distinct from that chosen for $Q, K, V$.
 Based on these insights, we write two rules to determine the dimension along which to split each tensor in a model:

-\begin{enumerate} \item For fully-connected layers, alternate between splitting the parameter along dimension 0 and dimension 1. \item For attention layers, split $Q, K, V$ along dimension 0, and split the output projection matrix $O$ along dimension 1. \end{enumerate} Leveraging the rules above enables Redco to devise a model parallel strategy tailored for any given LLM architecture.
+\begin{enumerate} \item For fully-connected layers, alternate between splitting the parameter along dimension 1 and dimension 0. \item For attention layers, split $Q, K, V$ along dimension 0, and split the output projection matrix $O$ along dimension 1. \end{enumerate} Leveraging the rules above enables Redco to devise a model parallel strategy tailored for any given LLM architecture.
 This enables the distributed training of LLMs with almost zero user effort.
-The only user effort is to specify the number of shards to split the given model, without additional coding or configuration efforts nor the expertise in MLSys.
+Users only specify the number of shards to split the given model, without additional coding or configuration efforts.

-Note that our proposed rules are similar to a part of suggested configurations of Megatron-LM \cite{shoeybi2019megatron}, but they don't summarize their separate configurations into rules, so that only a few LLM architectures (BERT, GPT, and T5) are supported in their implmentation\footnote{https://github.com/NVIDIA/Megatron-LM/tree/main}.
-To customize any new architectures, users have to rewrite the model's forward function and manually implement their model parallel strategy inside it.
+Note that our proposed rules are similar to a part of suggested configurations of Megatron \cite{shoeybi2019megatron}, but they don't summarize their separate configurations into rules, so that only a few LLM architectures (BERT, GPT, and T5) are supported in their implmentation\footnote{https://github.com/NVIDIA/Megatron-LM/tree/main}.
+To customize any new architectures under Megatron, users still have to rewrite the model's forward function and manually implement their model parallel strategy.